 The story, punctuated by plenty of dark cloudbursts, sustains its suspense through complications that include a flashback within the flashback, a train wreck in the frame story, and no less than three different embodiments of the heroine.
 The film deploys an eerily romantic atmosphere, enhanced by Salil Choudhury’s background score and Hrishikesh Mukherjee’s editing.

-The imagery evokes passion, linking the beautiful Madhumati with nature and tribal cultures, beyond the grasp of capitalist appropriation.
+The imagery evokes the passion, linking the beautiful Madhumati with nature and tribal cultures, beyond the grasp of capitalist appropriation.

 - Director: Vishal Bharadwaj

 - Cast: Ajay Devgan, Saif Ali Khan, Kareena Kapoor, Vivek Oberoi, Konkana Sen Sharma

 When someone adopts one of the greatest Shakespearean tragedies, you have to stand up and take notice.
 And especially Vishal Bhardwaj, someone who had made Maqbool the toast of the festival circuit and on par with some of Kurosawa’s best work.
 Akira Kurosawa, one of the best directors the world has ever seen, has made quite a few Shakespearean stories brilliantly( See Throne of blood, Ran).

 The beauty of Omkara lies not in its portrayal of Othello, but the fact that it uses Othello as a platform to weave an intricate tale of love, obsession, betrayal, and tragedy.
 Yes, Omkara is an adaptation of Othello, but that is not the strength of the movie.
 The real power of the film lies in the performances of all the characters, and the gripping narrative.
 From the word go, Omkara has you by the crotch (pardon the usage), and let’s go only after the last credits have rolled off.